MOTOR: Learning ID-free Item Representation with Token Crossing for Embedding-based Multimodal Recommendation: Methodology

-\subsubsection{\textbf{Complexity Analysis}}
+\subsection{Complexity Analysis}

-\textbf{Space Complexity}.
-MOTOR employs unique Token Representations to transform the ID-based recommenders into ID-free models, thereby reducing the spatial complexity on the item side from $\mathcal{O}(Nd)$ to $\mathcal{O}(DKd)$, where $D$ is the number of Token IDs per item, $K$ is the number of cluster centers per segment, and $DK \ll N$.
-Experimentally, we require only the original 10\% to 20\% of the embedding parameters to learn item representations across three datasets.
-Furthermore, in Section \ref{sec:RQ4}, we demonstrate how variations in the number of item Token IDs across different backbone models impact the total trainable parameters and model performance.
+\textbf{Storage Complexity.} MOTOR reduces the item-side storage (and loading) complexity from $\mathcal{O}(Nd)$ to $\mathcal{O}(DKd)$, where $D$ is the number of token IDs per item, $K$ is the number of cluster centers per segment, and typically $DK \ll N$.
+Empirically, MOTOR uses only about 10\%--20\% of the original item-side trainable parameters to learn token representations.
+Table~\ref{Table:token_number} shows how varying $D$ affects the number of trainable parameters and model performance.

-\textbf{Time Complexity}.
-Compared to the original model, the MOTOR-enhanced recommendation model introduces a Token Cross Network, introducing some additional computational complexity.
-The complexity for one-order, second-order, and high-order is $O(NDd)$, $O(ND^2d)$, and $O(NDd^2)$, respectively.
-Therefore, the total additional time complexity is $O(NDd^2)$.
-Considering that the dimension of the embedding $d$ and the number of token IDs $D$ are relatively small, the additional computational complexity is negligible.
+\textbf{Time Complexity.} MOTOR adds a Token Cross Network.
+Its complexity for first-order, second-order, and higher-order terms is $O(NDd)$, $O(ND^2d)$, and $O(NDd^2)$, respectively, yielding an overall additional complexity of $O(NDd^2)$.
+Since $d$ and $D$ are typically small and computations are performed in batches, the extra cost is negligible in practice.